 By accepting the award of participant in the IAEA-Argonne Training Course Program, it is agreed to comply with the obligation of attending all sessions.
 Any special request in regards to attendance must be submitted to [email protected] for approval at least one week prior to the start of the course.

-During the course, if any unexpected circumstances occur that cause a participant to be late or absent, it is required to inform our office immediately.
-Failure to do so may result in cancellation of award and certificate of completion.
+During the course, if any unexpected circumstances occur that cause a participant to be late or absent, it isrequired to inform our office immediately.
+Failure to do so may result in cancellation of award and ertificate of completion.

 Note: All participants are required to stay at the lodging reserved by Argonne.
-Hotel reservations must not be altered or cancelled.
+Hotel reservations must not be altered or canceled.
 No exceptions will be granted.

-All work performed must be conducted in a manner such that all reasonable measures are taken to protect the health and safety of all persons, to protect the environment, and to minimize accidental damage to property.
+In-Person Courses: All work performed must be conducted in a manner such that all reasonable measures are taken to protect the health and safety of all persons, to protect the environment, and to minimize accidental damage to property.
 The host institution considers participants and subject matter experts in the IAEA-Argonne Training Course Program the same as its employees with respect to Environmental, Safety and Health (ESH).
-If required, the host institution will provide site-specific training, e.g., building orientation, emergency procedures/ equipment.
+If required, the host institution will provide site-specific training, e.g., building orientation, emergency procedures/equipment.

 It is the participant's responsibility to follow all instructions from the training course host and understand all instructions.
 If you do not understand the procedure, please ask for clarification.
 To avoid any complications, do not access any of areas of the site unless otherwise authorized or escorted by the host.

 IAEA Programs at Argonne National Laboratory reserves the right to use any photograph/video taken throughout the event.